astrorafael/twisted-mqtt/README.md

 * pure subscriber
 * pure publisher
-* or a mixing of both
+* or a mixing of both.
+This is useful to subscribe and publish through the same broker using only one TCP connection.

 Instalation
 -----------